Selvam-T/POS/Project/README.md

 - Connected to SQLite database (`Anumani.db`) with 22,337+ products
 - Preloaded product cache for instant O(1) lookups
 - Automatic product name and price fetching from database
+ - Strict validation: lookups are performed against the in-memory cache only

 ✅ **Sales Management**
 - Dynamic sales table with real-time calculations